How to Start a Greeting Card Business

-How much can you potentially make owning a greeting card business?
+How much can a greeting card business owner make?

 A greeting card business’s profits will depend on many factors, including its profit margins, how it sells its cards, and the number of years that the business has been in operation.
 Business owners can increase their business’ profits by carefully studying the market and offering cards that are in demand.
 Exploring various sales methods, including online and in local stores, can also help increase sales and potentially increase profits.

 If you plan to wholesale your cards, Emily McDowell & Friends recommends that you choose your prices carefully.
 She notes that most stores want to be able to achieve a 50% markup in their sales.
 Keep in mind that you’ll still need to be able to make a profit off of the cards that you wholesale, so do a careful cost analysis to determine what price point you need to be at.
 If you also sell directly to customers, your retail price needs to be high enough that you can cut it in half when wholesaling.
 Many card businesses require a minimum wholesale order of 100, though you can set your minimums at the amount that makes sense for you.